 A hands-up survey for each class should be used for the baseline on how all pupils travel to school, where available.
-This should be done over a few days or on a Wednesday.
 If pupil numbers are high and it is not feasible to survey all pupils, a representative sample should be surveyed.
-One option would be to survey a minimum of one class in each year, provided the allocation of pupils to different classes is not related to factors, such as socioeconomic group.
+One option would be to survey a minimum of one class in each year, provided the allocation of pupils to different classes is not related to factors such as socio- economic group.
 Alternatively, a random sample could be done based on the number of pupils on the school roll.